tanvi013/Query-Wizard/README.md

 # Query Wizard 3.0

-**Query Wizard 3.0** is an AI-powered, multilingual SQL query generator and executor that transforms natural language (text or voice) into executable SQL queries.
-Built with Streamlit, it offers an intuitive interface for users to interact with databases without writing complex SQL, making data access more inclusive and efficient.
+**Query Wizard 3.0** is an AI-powered Database handling platform that allows users to interact with real-time databases using NLP through text and voice input, from any location on the globe with multilingual support.
 ![Query Wizard Logo](logo.png)

 ---